MA in Public History

 - an online application for admission; and

-- two sets of official transcripts from all colleges and universities attended, other than Sacramento State.
+- one set of official transcripts from all colleges and universities attended, other than Sacramento State.

-Applicants must also file the following with the Sacramento State History Department:
+Applicants must also file the following supplemental application:

 - a statement of purpose of at least 250 words.
 This statement should include reasons for applying to the master's program, career objectives and an explanation of how the program will help achieve them, relevant professional training, experience, internships, or volunteer activities, and any non-academic skills, interests, or notable accomplishments that may be pertinent to the application;